SeattleDSA/seattledsa-rules/how-to-hold-a-good-meeting.md

-Something an old Wobbly taught us (along with most of the rest of this) is to **always conduct your meeting as if there were a hundred people there, to be ready when the times comes when there are a hundred people there**.
+Something an old Wobbly taught us (along with most of the rest of this) is to **always conduct your meeting as if there were a hundred people there, to be ready when the time comes when there are a hundred people there**.
 Sound advice.
 For instance, it’s a good idea to get people to stand up to speak.
 It helps us all hear, and gives us all a little experience speaking to a group.
 Makes